Epistemic Status: likely, except where otherwise noted

 In Antifragile, Taleb describes how theories are fragile, and phenomenology is robust.
 This is important.
 Intentional definitions are based on theory, and commit the existence of the defined object to the details of the definition.
 If you define fire as ‘the release of ‘phlogiston’, you have now ontologically committed fire to the correctness of a the phlogiston theory (correctness which, incidentally, it does not have).

 Intensionality is fragile, extensionality is robust.
 Necessary and sufficient criterion is fragile, machine learning is robust.

 (I have to wonder if there is a completion to this.
 Is there a equivalent to either of the two pairs above which is antifragile?)

 I was, am, and will always be a Devil’s advocate, a kind of intellectual hipster.
 It’s said that arguments are negative sum games, in some cases a pain auction.
 For whatever reason, I’m weird.
-I like arguing, with or without bombastic shouts and people getting red in the face.
-It’s far less fun on forums, with asynchronous messaging, for whatever reason.
+I like arguing, or used to, anyway.
+With or without bombastic shouts and people getting red in the face.
+It’s a little less fun on forums, with asynchronous messaging, for whatever reason.
 But in real life or IM?
 Sign me up.

 But for most, it’s negative sum: every sarcastic barb and vicious remark deals a emotional blow to your interlocutor.
 But you’d better believe she’s getting you back for every single one of them.
 A more common term for this is a lose-lose situation.
 You can’t possibly win.